SimpliSafe vs. Fortress SecurityBy - 02/03/2017

-Vibration Sensor– It works hand in hand with a door/window sensor.
-It is able to detect a forced entry by picking up vibrations even before the intruder breaks in.
+Vibration Sensor: It works hand in hand with a door/window sensor.
+It can detect a forced entry by picking up vibrations even before the intruder breaks in.
 When vibrations are detected, it sounds an alarm and notifies you.

 SimpliSafe offers an extra 105dB siren that lets out an ear-piercing alarm sound that has the potential to startle and deter an intruder.
 The siren is wireless and weather resistant.
-Beside the extra siren, SimpliSafe’s base station also has a built-in siren which will also sound after it sends an alert to the monitoring center or to you.
+Besides the extra siren, SimpliSafe’s base station also has a built-in siren which will sound after it sends an alert to the monitoring center or you.

 Fortress apparently loves a good siren.
-They have a variety of sirens from wireless, wired, with or without strobe lights, and directly plugged to an AC outlet.
+They have a variety of sirens, from wireless, wired, with or without strobe lights, and directly plugged into an AC outlet.

 - Outdoor/Indoor siren 130dB (Compatible with all systems)

 - Outdoor/Indoor siren 140dB with strobe lights (Compatible with all systems)